Woodham Brothers: Locomotives scrapped at Woodham Brothers scrapyard

+Final engines

 Woodham Brothers continued dealing as scrap metal merchants, and continued scrapping locomotives on behalf of British Railways.
-Casualties included some of the earlier types of diesels ahead of the remaining steam locomotive stock.
+These included some of the earlier types of diesels ahead of the remaining steam locomotive stock.
 British Rail Class 21 No. D6122 was the last of its class to survive, arriving in August 1968 and cut up by Woodhams in 1980 because no one wanted to buy it.

 After Dai Woodham announced that he was going to retire, a concerted effort was made to clear the remaining hulks.
 One result of this was that ten locomotives, known as the Barry Ten, were taken on by the Vale of Glamorgan Council and stored in 'scrapyard' condition.
 All under the care of the Barry Tourist Railway, eight locomotives are still in Barry only a few hundred yards away from where they were removed, while two are under restoration at different locations around the country.
 GWR 4575 Class No. 5553 was the last steam engine to leave Woodham Brothers, in January 1990 for the West Somerset Railway.
 The last member of the Barry 10 GWR 2800 Class No. 2861 left the yard in May 2013 for the Llangollen Railway.